psychopy/workshops/source/3days/10introductions.rst

 .. rst-class:: build

     - To implement more complex experimental designs/procedures(?)
-    - To break out of the current trial structure
-    - To break out of the hardware drawing loop cycle
+    - To break out of the current trial structure or hardware drawing loop cycle
     - To know exactly what the code is doing(?)
     - To program things that aren't psychology experiments. (e.g. stats, simulations, analyses etc.)